-- 1) When the minimum battery temperature is $T \le -30^{\circ}$ C, heating mode cannot start. - 2) When the minimum battery temperature is -30° C < T < -20° C, the battery is turned on in heating mode, and the vehicle cannot run or lift.
+- 1) When the minimum battery temperature is $T \le -30 \, ^{\circ}$ C, heating mode cannot start. - 2) When the minimum battery temperature is $-30 \, ^{\circ} < T \le -20 \, ^{\circ} < t$, the battery is turned on in heating mode, and the vehicle cannot run or lift.
 The fault code "B 49 Battery heating.
-Vehicle stops" will be displayed on the instrument. - 3) When the minimum battery temperature -20°C<T≤-15°C, the battery is turned on in heating mode, and the maximum speed of the vehicle is 8km/h.
-The fault code "B 1 BMS CUTBACK, B 7 discharge cell temp.low_2" will be displayed on the instrument. - 4) When the minimum battery temperature -15° C<T \leq 5 $^{\circ}$ C, The battery is in heating mode and the vehicle is working normally. - 5) When the minimum battery temperature $T > 5 \, ^{\circ}$ C, turn off the heating mode, normal operation of vehicle.
+Vehicle stops" will be displayed on the instrument and the "Lithium Battery heating indicator" will be light on. - 3) When the minimum battery temperature -20 °C < T ≤ -15 °C, the battery is turned on in heating mode, and the maximum speed of the vehicle is 8km/h.
+The fault code "B 1 BMS CUTBACK, B 7 discharge cell temp.low_2" will be displayed on the instrument and the "Lithium Battery heating indicator" will be light on. - 4) When the minimum battery temperature $-15^{\circ} < T \le 5^{\circ}$, The battery is in heating mode and the vehicle is working normally and the "Lithium Battery heating indicator" will be light on. - 5) When the minimum battery temperature T > 5 °C, turn off the heating mode, normal operation of vehicle.

-Note: Discharge heating, turn on the vehicle key switch to heat, when the battery heating minimum temperature rises to 6° C, stop heating, this time if the vehicle key switch does not restart, then the minimum temperature must be -11 $^{\circ}$ C when the heating function will be turned on again.
+Note: Discharge heating ,Turn on the vehicle key switch to heat, when the battery heating minimum temperature rises to 6° C, stop heating, this time if the vehicle key switch does not restart, then the minimum temperature must be -11°C when the heating function will be turned on again.